jordonedavidson/solace-recipes/content/recipes/Date-Almond-Smoothie.md

 # Date Almond Smoothie

+**Prep Time** 5 Minutes

+**Cook Time** 3 - 5 Minutes

 Makes 4 Servings.

-In a Vitamix this smoothie is made on the Hot setting.
+> In a Vitamix this smoothie is made on the Hot setting.
 To make in a regular blender make the smoothie then heat in the microwave or in a saucepan on the stove on medium-low heat.

 ## Ingredients